 When its front legs and lungs are finally ready, the froglet will emerge from the water and begin its life on dry land.
 It will still be small and may take some time to grow to the standard size and weight for its species.

 The Adult Frog Stage

 As an adult, frogs live the majority of their life on land.
 They eat insects and other land-dwelling inhabitants.
-Frogs take an average of two to four years to become a fully mature adult, but they have completed their growth cycle by sixteen weeks (at the longest).
-Some frogs are less than an inch long, while others can grow close to a foot.
+Frogs take an average of two to four years to become fully mature adults, but they have completed their growth cycle by sixteen weeks (at the longest).
+Some frogs are less than an inch long, while others can grow close to 12-inches.

 Habitat, diet, lifespan, and behavior will all depend on the species of that particular frog.
 However, as a general rule most frogs tend to stay near accessible water, are omnivores, live at least one year, and are social creatures.